-- 1. For the purposes of this Convention, the term "permanent establishment" means a fixed place of business through which the business of an enterprise is wholly or partly carried on. - 2.
-The term "permanent establishment" includes especially: - (a) a place of management; - (b) a branch; - (c) an office; - (d) a factory; - (e) a workshop; and - (f) a mine, an oil or gas well, a quarry or any other place of extraction of natural resources. - 3.
-Likewise the term "permanent establishment" encompasses: - (a) a building site, a construction, assembly or installation project, or supervisory activities in connection therewith, but only where such site, project or activities continue for a period or periods aggregating more than nine months within any twelve-month period.
+1. For the purposes of this Convention, the term "permanent establishment" means a fixed place of business through which the business of an enterprise is wholly or partly carried on.

+- 2. The term "permanent establishment" includes especially:

+- (a) a place of management;

+- (b) a branch;

+- (c) an office;

+- (d) a factory;

+- (e) a workshop;

+- (f) a sales outlet; and

+- (g) a mine, an oil or gas well, a quarry or any other place of extraction of natural resources.

+3. The term "permanent establishment" also encompasses a building site, a construction, assembly or installation project or supervisory activities in connection therewith, but only if such site, project or activities last more than 6 months.